DeepSota/Multimodal-Action-Recognition/README.md

 **Demo:**

-Here, We offer straightforward operational instructions for both training and prediction ：
+Here, we offer straightforward operational instructions for both training and prediction ：

 **Train:**